BA Criminology / Overview

 - UCAS institution code

-- Work closely with our interdisciplinary team, with specialisms across sociology, psychology, law, social work and probation practice.
+- Take inspiration from our team across sociology, psychology, law, social work and probation practice.

-- Participate in field trips to criminal justice-related locations, including Manchester Crown Court.
+- Learn on field trips including Manchester Crown Court.

 Policy on additional costs